studying910/NOVI-DGP/README.md

 # NOVI-DGP

-Official code for NOVI-DGP (2nd version).
+This paper is accepted in TNNLS 2024.

+Official code for NOVI-DGP: Neural Operator Variational Inference based on Regularized Stein Discrepancy for Deep Gaussian Processes.

 Update: We have added a file named "dgp-novi-classification.ipynb" to reproduce our results on image classification of CIFAR10 using convolutional structure.

-Recently submitting to ICML 2023.

-Please do not distribute.